rkuhlf/soccer-iq/LOG.md

         - What the answer was.
         - What the session ID was.
     - These should just get stuffed into a database so that later I can re-do the data analysis.
 This should also be enough to tell what the percentages are for a given clip.
+- Leeds fifth goal is literally in the net when it gets paused.
+Just moved it a second back but I need to regen the clips.

 Should do: